-In regard to handling everyday tasks, the command line can turn out to be powerful as well as harmful.
+Regarding handling everyday tasks, the command line can turn out to be powerful as well as harmful.
 For instance, the rm command enables you to eliminate or delete files.
 The rmdir command works in the same manner for directories or folders.

-In case you are not in the appropriate directory, you can type ‘cd’ to the directory or key in the complete file path to be erased.
+If you are not in the appropriate directory, you can type ‘cd’ to the directory or key in the complete file path to be erased.